polarysekt/polarysekt.github.io/_posts/2021-01-09-Counterveillance.md

 Of course, however, you wouldn't be able to predict what will eventually be... or no longer be illegal, or at least the time in between.

+But all joking aside, maybe you just don't want your competitors to have critical information about your proprietary developments to be so easily gleamed from big data.

 ### The disruption of bandwidth

+Also, there's the simple point that having to bring down less information will reduce the time it takes to bring a page up.
 Each request you make to another domain takes time.
 While it might just be milliseconds, eventually those add up to a certain latency.
+When actual seconds accumulate, there becomes an ever-more pressing need to get through hops faster - a page may only be a step in the direction of a thought train.

 ### Get rid of the distractions